em-baggie/EchoCal/README.md

 ## Overview

 Welcome to EchoCal - a CLI app which reads your google calendar events aloud as a verbal reminder before they occur.
+It can run in the background so you don't miss any notifications when you are not looking at your screen.

 ## Features
 - Reads calendar event name and description 5 minutes prior to event